Top Tips for DIY Deck and Woodcare Maintenance

 DIY doesn’t have to be a disaster.
 Deck care and maintenance can be easy and achievable, as well as long lasting.
 All it takes is a few of the right tools, correct application and a little elbow grease to keep your outdoor entertaining area in top shape.

-Find out what type of timber you’re using and don’t be afraid to ask a Haymes expert for a few recommendations on the perfect way to prepare your timber before applying your desired timber coating.
+Find out what type of timber you’re using and don’t be afraid to ask a Haymes expert, by calling 1800 033 041, for a few recommendations on the perfect way to prepare your timber before applying your desired timber coating.

 Invest in a good-quality brush or applicator – this will make a wealth of difference for long-term deck care and maintenance.